mpostol/TP/ExDataManagement/DataStreams/README.md

 If we talk about repeatability by applying a library concept implementing serialization and deserialization functionalities, we need to define one more problem.
 Namely, we must be able to define this process in advance, without prior knowledge of what will be serialized.

 Generic implementation of the serialization and deserialization functionality means that we have to implement it in advance and offer it as ready-to-use libraries.
 We have many libraries that permit this process to be carried out automatically.
 So the question is why do we need to learn about it?
 Why go into detail?
-Well, my opinion is that if someone wants to use a washing machine, let me refer to this example, they do not need to know how the controller, engine, or temperature sensor works.
+Well, my point is that if someone wants to use a washing machine, let me refer to this example, they do not need to know how the controller, engine, or temperature sensor works.
 However, if someone wants to design or build a custom washing machine, knowledge or understanding of how the engine, controller, and temperature sensor work is essential in this case.
 Similarly, we need detailed knowledge about serialization and deserialization in case we are going to use streaming data, for example, the file system.

-So let's summarize this discussion.
-To simultaneously use object-oriented programming and save data as a bitstream, our programming goal must be to combine two worlds.
+In summary, to simultaneously use object-oriented programming and save data as a bitstream, our goal must be to combine two worlds.
 First, in which the data is in object form.
 The second world is data in the form of bitstreams.
 The data conversion between these worlds is serialization and deserialization.
 In the case of serialization, it is a process that involves converting the state of a graph of objects into a stream of bits.
 Deserialization is the reverse process, i.e. converting a bitstream into a graph of objects that must be created in memory.
 Here the magical statement about the condition of the object appeared; what does object state mean?
 We will know the answer to this question soon.

 > To learn more about the serialization visit the document: [Serialization in .NET][STLZTN].